bobwilliams/bob.codes/README.md

 # Welcome

-A simple and minmal personal website.
+A simple and minimal personal website.

 **Quick Links:**